SALP Chapter 17

 "Right.
 Let's eat more..."

-At innocent Nina's answer, Lanthe busily worked her fork again.
+At Nina's innocent answer, Lanthe busily worked her fork again.

-"We even skipped dinner yesterday!"
+"We skipped dinner yesterday too!"

 "That's because we ate too much lunch at the square yesterday."

-"Still, let's eat lots!"
+"Still, let's eat a lot!"

-"Okay.
+"Fine.
 Just one more."

-'I'm so lost.
-I don't know where to start or how to go about any of this.'
+I'm lost.
+I have no idea where to start or how to proceed.

 Member discussion